Mel B Hospitalized With Broken Ribs and Severed Hand

 Such was the case for "Scary Spice" Mel B, who revealed she had been hospitalized with broken ribs and a "severed right hand."

-"Thank you to all the wonderful nurses dr's and my amazing surgeon for the care and expertise given to me here at the hospital I've been staying at, suffering 2 broken ribs a severed right hand needing emergancy care," the Butally Honest author wrote online early Monday.
+"Thank you to all the wonderful nurses dr's and my amazing surgeon for the care and expertise given to me here at the hospital I've been staying at, suffering 2 broken ribs a severed right hand needing emergancy [sic] care," the Butally Honest author wrote online early Monday.
+However, she did not disclose what caused her injuries.

 The songstress also revealed she underwent more than three hours in surgery to repair her damaged hand and is now wearing a sling.
 "I've had to unfortunately cancel my book signing today in NY, I [apologize] to each and every one of you who bought there [sic] tickets to meet me today.
 I'm absolutely gutted but I can assure you it WILL happen at a later date, I promise, but for now my right arm/hand is all stitched up and I'm trying to keep still to heal my broken ribs, ohhh the pain, but I'm in super safe hands with the care of everyone here at the hospital!!!!!" she concluded.
 "Thank you all for understanding, I love you all #accidentshappen #needtimetoheal #hospital."